 Truman State University Speech and Hearing Clinic

-The Clinic staff provide hearing screenings and information at community health fairs and similar events each year.
-Faculty and students from the Clinic collaborate with local Head Start programs, Early Head Start, hospitals, and school systems throughout the region.
-We accept referrals from individuals, university personnel, Parent As Teachers, local physicians, and local group homes.
-We provide speech and hearing screenings to several university groups throughout the year.
-Students, staff, and faculty and their families are also frequent clinic clients.
+The Clinic staff members provide speech-language and hearing screenings and wellness information at community health fairs and similar events each year.
+Faculty and students from the Clinic collaborate with local regular and Early Head Start programs, hospitals, and school systems throughout the region.
+We accept referrals from individuals, university personnel, Parents As Teachers, physicians, hospitals and local group homes.
+We provide speech and hearing screenings to several university groups and schools throughout the year.
+Students, staff, faculty and their families are also frequent clients in the clinic.